Azure/rhel-jboss-templates/README.md

 ### Red Hat JBoss EAP on VMs

 There are three different types of EAP on VM offers based on their outcomes.

 #### JBoss EAP standalone on RHEL VM(PAYG/BYOS)

-The offer provisions the following Azure resources and a Red Hat JBoss EAP server on a single Azure virtual machine.
+This offer provisions a single Red Hat JBoss EAP server with JBoss EAP management console.
+All supporting Azure resources are automatically provisioned.

-* The offer includes a choice of Red Hat OpenJDK 8, 11, and 17.

 * Computing resources
     * A RHEL 8.6 VM with the following settings based on user's choice: